pikulet/intellex/README.txt

 much more poorly.
 Nevertheless, we note that taking into account additional restrictions has positive effect on one of the sample queries for which information is available: "fertility treatment" AND damages.

-The final submission also includes results from WordNet expansion but excludes feedback from the Rocchio algorithm.
+The final submission also includes results from WordNet expansion.
 This is because the sample query q1 (quiet phone call) gives evidence that it is important to retrieve synonyms for the query terms (e.g. 'silent', 'telephone call').
 However, it is unclear that relevance feedback from the Rocchio algorithm will help us in this respect (see BONUS.docx).
 Hence, a free text query string is searched, followed by appending additional documents from WordNet expansion.

-When the WordNet does not thesaurise the term enough, we perform Rocchio expansion.
-A full explanation can befound in BONUS.docx.
+However, when the WordNet expansion does not return enough terms, then the term is rare and we will perform a Rocchio expansion to retrieve more documents and improve recall.
+Note that recall is favoured in an F2 system, so we decided to do Rocchio expansion.
+We only do it in the case of a weak WordNet expansion so as not to compromise on our system's precision.

 The final order of documents we return is:
 1. POSITIVE LIST